JuliaPy/PythonCall.jl/docs/src/compat.md

 pyplotshow
 ```

 If Julia is running an IJulia kernel, `pyplotshow()` is automatically called after executing a cell, so that plots generated in a cell are always shown (similar to IPython).
-It can be disabled by setting `Python.CONFIG.pyplotautoshow = false`.
+It can be disabled by setting `PythonCall.CONFIG.pyplotautoshow = false`.

 ## GUIs (including MatPlotLib)